CREATING LARGE GROUP DIALOGUE IN ORGANISATIONS AND SOCIETY

 FULL BOARD AND ACCOMMODATION

 £324 (incl.
-VAT) per weekend for 10 weekends over 2 years payable in addition to delegate fees (please book and pay directly with the hotel, contact information will be distributed by the IGA in March).
+VAT) per weekend for 10 weekends over 2 years payable in addition to delegate fees (please book and pay directly with the hotel, contact information will be distributed by the IGA).

 NEED FURTHER INFORMATION?